Idiom of the day :- Know the Ropes

 Usage, examples and definition of the Idiom :-

-Idiom of the day :- pass the time / (To) pass the time
+Idiom of the day :- add fuel to the fire / (To) add fuel to the fire

 Usage, examples and definition of the Idiom :-